-MDOCS provides a wide range of documentary courses taught by Skidmore faculty and local professionals.
-The courses are open to all Skidmore students and qualify for credits towards the Media & Film Studies Minor.
-Courses cover topics such as video, photo and audio production, oral history, storytelling for the screen, documentary studies, and more.
-Visit the faculty page to learn more about the MDOCS instructors and courses for class descriptions.
+MDOCS provides a wide range of documentary courses taught by Skidmore faculty, staff and local professionals.
+The courses are open to Skidmore students of all disciplines and qualify for credits toward the media and film studies minor.
+Courses cover topics such as video, photo and audio production, oral history, screenwriting and more.
+Visit the Faculty page to learn more.